Chocoball Mukai

 Yutaka Mukaiyama (向山裕, Mukaiyama Yutaka) is a Japanese pornographic actor and a former professional wrestler better known as Chocoball Mukai (チョコボール向井, Chokobōru Mukai).

 Beginning his career in 1990s, Mukai became one of the more well known JAV stars in all of Japan, and holds the record for being the highest paid AV actor ever, earning over ¥20 million JPY at the height of his fame.

 Initially wanting to be a professional wrestler, Mukai returned to his passion and joined Frontier Martial Arts Wrestling (FMW) in 1999, competing for the promotion as well as IWA Japan until his retirement.

 Adult film career

 In January 1990, Mukaiyama applied for an acting audition, simply requesting actors.
 When Mukaiyama arrived, he discovered it was for a JAV movie, but was offered the part and accepted.
 Being more muscular than most other Japanese porn stars made Mukaiyama stand out during his early career.
 Soon after acting in his first film, Mukaiyama was given the name "Chocoball Mukaiyama", a reference to his dark brown scrotum's resemblance to Chocoball candy, though the name was later shortened to simply Chocoball Mukai.
-Mukai remained active in the porn industry for 17 years, and the number of videos featuring him was said to exceed 6000.
-He officially retired from porn in 2017.
+Mukai remained active in the porn industry for 17 years.